edrlab/thorium-reader-doc/epub-doc/es/src/pages/111_catalogs_actions.md

 To connect your French public library account, enter a French city ('Montpellier') or part of the library name in the Search field and hit the Search button.
 A list of public libraries corresponding to your search will appear.
-Select a library and hit Add.
+Select a library and hit <span class="ui_button">Add</span>.
 In the updated list of catalogs, select this library: an authentication form is displayed.
 Enter your username/email address and password, and hit Login.
 You can now see the content of your personal bookshelf, from which you can